ttran93/tran_family_app/README.md

 This is the sample application for private communications in the family as a separate Twitter like clone.
 The project is based on modifications from the [*Ruby on Rails Tutorial*](http://railstutorial.org/)

-This app is made by Thang Tran
+This app is made by Thang Tran on 8/28/2014